Understanding Dacryoadenitis: Symptoms, Causes, and Treatment

 • Surgical Intervention: In rare cases, surgical drainage or removal of the affected gland may be required if conservative treatments are ineffective.

-• Good hygiene practices to prevent infections
+• Maintaining hygiene and eye care to prevent recurrence

 Frequently Asked Questions